 20 Countries Currently Offer Citizenship By Investment

-There are currently 20 countries which offer citizenship or residency by investment programs, and these are:
+There are currently 20 countries that offer citizenship or residency by investment programs, and these are:

 We’ll go through each option listing the total cost, including government fees.
 Keep in mind, though, that in addition to the donation or investment amount and the fees, you may need to pay a commission to an agent, a fee to an advisor, or a legal fee to a law firm.
 These parties will liaise your application process with the corresponding government.

 You have many options of service providers.
-It is very important to chose the agency wisely and steer clear of inexperienced or mal-intended companies.
+It is very important to choose the agency wisely and steer clear of inexperienced or mal-intended companies.

 Caribbean Citizenship By Investment Programs